NieneB/InternshipReport/index.md

 ### Design goals

--G1 The goal is to preserve the living heritage names of Drenthe, which are mostly stored in peoples memory and so will disappear.
+-G1 The goal is to preserve the living heritage names of Drenthe, which are mostly stored in people’s memory and so will disappear.
--G2 Give the target group the possibility to explore them, discover them.
+-G2 Give the target group the possibility to explore them discovers them.
 For names cannot be found in the real surroundings, only in peoples memory and now given a place to *exist*.
 -G3 Getting the stories out of the raw data and show the target group the surprising knowledge that stays hidden.
 Help, the target group explore intangible cultural heritage and so the history of the Dutch landscape.
 Engage the target group in something interesting about their own landscape.

 ### User requirements